Connect with others who understand.

 • Informing your dentist and neurologist about your condition so they can coordinate care

-• Attending regular dental check-ups and cleaning appointments
+• Attending regular dental checkups and cleaning appointments

 • Creating an oral health routine that suits your needs

-Some of the changes make it easier for someone with MS to maintain good oral hygiene include:
+Some of the changes that make it easier for someone with MS to maintain good oral hygiene include:

 • Switching from a manual to an electric toothbrush